conrado-l/pf-object-viewer/README.md

 * Great and funny video (700+ pages presentation) about mock testing with Justin Searls: https://www.youtube.com/watch?v=Af4M8GMoxi4

-* TODO: I learned about how some things worked in Vuetify by looking at their tests: https://github.com/vuetifyjs/vuetify/tree/master/packages/vuetify/test/unit/components
+* I learned about how some things worked in Vuetify by looking at their tests: https://github.com/vuetifyjs/vuetify/tree/master/packages/vuetify/test/unit/components

 While I was doing this project, the new vue-dev-tools 5.0 version came out, what a great time to be alive! (`and to use VueJS`)